South Carolina vs. Troy NCAA Football Odds, Plays and Insights | October 2, 2021

 The South Carolina Gamecocks (2-2) are 7-point favorites at home at Williams-Brice Stadium against the Troy Trojans (2-2) on Saturday, October 2, 2021.
-Both teams feature solid pass defenses, with the Gamecocks 18th against the pass in the nation, and the Trojans 10th defending the passing attack.
-The point total is 45 for the contest.
+Both squads feature solid pass defenses, with the Gamecocks 18th against the pass in the nation, and the Trojans 10th defending the passing attack.
+A 43.5-point over/under is set for the contest.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.